BartolHrg/VB.C-CPP/README.md

 `ZERO_ARRAY` to make the array full of zeroes.
 `REST_ALL_ZEROS` to make other elements of array 0, used like ` = { 1, 5, 8, REST_ALL_ZEROS };`

-When defining macros that use VB.C code, enclose that code in `VB_C_FILE`, so that it is usable even when some other program is not using VB.C.
+When defining macros that use VB.C code, enclose that code in `VB_C_CODE`, so that it is usable even when some other program is not using VB.C.

 It is not standard to prefix your identifiers wit VB_C or __VB_C as it may conflict with VB.H.
 VB.H might define new keyword that will be ALL CAPS without those prefixes (sorry about that).